-Please note that all French Honors Placement Exams are due within two weeks of the application deadline.
-Exams received after the deadline run the risk of not being considered for the program and will be reviewed on a case by case basis.
+Please note that in order to be considered for the French Honors Program, students must complete all admissions requirements including a French Placement Exam.
+The French Placement Exam is due within two weeks of the application deadline.
+Exams received after the deadline run the risk of not being considered for the program and will be reviewed on a case-by-case basis.

 Reference the Summer Course Schedule for complete and up-to-date course offerings